BBC News (British TV channel)

-BBC News (also known as the BBC News Channel) is a British free-to-air public broadcast television news channel for BBC News.
-It was launched as BBC News 24 on 9 November 1997 at 5:30 pm as part of the BBC's foray into digital domestic television channels, becoming the first competitor to Sky News, which had been running since 1989.
-For a time, looped news, sport and weather bulletins were available to view via BBC Red Button.
+The BBC News channel is a British free-to-air public broadcast television news channel owned and operated by the BBC.
+The channel is based at and broadcasts from Broadcasting House in the West End of London from which it is anchored during British daytime, with overnight broadcasts anchored from Washington, D.C. and Singapore.
+It was launched as BBC News 24 on 9 November 1997 at 17:30, as part of the BBC's foray into digital domestic television channels, becoming the first competitor to Sky News, which had been running since 1989.

 On 22 February 2006, the channel was named News Channel of the Year at the Royal Television Society Television Journalism Awards for the first time in its history.
 The judges remarked that this was the year that the channel had "really come into its own."
 The channel won the accolade for a second time in 2017.
 From May 2007, viewers in the UK could watch the channel via the BBC News website.
 In April 2008, the channel was renamed BBC News as part of a £550,000 rebranding of the BBC's news output, complete with a new studio and presentation.
-Its sister service, BBC World, was also renamed BBC World News while the national news bulletins became BBC News at One, BBC News at Six and BBC News at Ten.
-Across the day the channel averages about twice the audience of Sky News.

-In July 2022, the BBC announced plans to merge BBC News (for UK audiences) and BBC World News (for international audiences) as one international news network, under the name BBC News.
-The channel is set to be launched in April 2023 and will include news from both the UK and around the world.

-The channel is based at and broadcasts from Broadcasting House in the West End of London.
+The channel's international counterpart, formerly known as BBC World News, initially operated as a counterpart carrying international news, as well as selected programmes from the domestic service.
+Unlike BBC News in the UK, which is a free-to-air channel funded by the licence fee, the world feed is a pay television service distributed by BBC Studios and funded by advertising.
+Some of its programmes had been simulcast by the domestic BBC News channel, especially in the overnight hours.

+In 2022, the BBC announced that it would further consolidate the programming and talent of the BBC News and World News channels as a cost-cutting move; these changes took place on 3 April 2023, with BBC World News being renamed "BBC News", and both channels restructured to use a common schedule with domestic opt-outs for UK-specific news coverage and programmes.